-DR Man
+SR Man

-Chief Legal Officer and Secretary
+David R. Shaman Chief Legal Officer and Secretary

 We make available, free of charge on our website, all of our filings that are made electronically with the SEC, including Forms 10-K, 10-Q and 8-K. To access these filings, go to our website (https://investors.bentley.com/financial-information/sec-filings).
-Copies of our Annual Report on Form 10-K for the year ended December 31, 2021, including financial statements and schedules thereto, filed with the SEC, are also available without charge to stockholders upon written request addressed to:
+Copies of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, including financial statements and schedules thereto, filed with the SEC, are also available without charge to stockholders upon written request addressed to:

-Secretary

-Bentley Systems, Incorporated

-685 Stockton Drive

-Exton, Pennsylvania 19341
+Secretary Bentley Systems, Incorporated 685 Stockton Drive Exton, Pennsylvania 19341